AnWiercze/NanopoReaTA/README.md

 ### Installation via conda

+Paths used by NanopoReaTA should not contain any spaces int their names.
+Pathways should always be named with underscores "_" instead of spaces " ". (e.g "Linux data" -> "Linux_data")

 R can be installed from CRAN (https://cran.r-project.org/).
 Anaconda can be downloaded with the follwing steps:

 ```bash